 Following the proper eviction process

-Serving tenants with proper notice before making changes to the terms of the agreement
+Serving tenants with proper notice before making changes to the terms of the lease

 Giving renters fair notice prior to entry